zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Oscar says, “Yikes, what happened?”
 “Yikes” (yikes)  is an expression of surprise or disapproval.
 It’s a little old-fashioned, but yo u will still hear people say “yikes.”
 It’s sort of like saying “wow” or “geez.”
 So, Oscar  is asking what happened at this family gathering.
 Priscilla says, “You know how it is,” meaning you understand the situation.
 “It starts out with bickering and so mebody taking offense at some slight or dig, or bringing up some old grievance.”

 Priscilla says, “It starts out with,” meaning it be gins with, “bickering.”
 “To bicker” (bicker) means to argue, to fight verbally, usually  over things that aren’t very important.
 “To take offense” (offense) means to bec ome upset by what another person has said or done, usually to you.
 Someone ma y say something bad to you, something insulting.
 You might take offense.
-Y ou might say, “Oh, how could you possibly say that?” and become angry.
+You might say, “Oh, how could you possibly say that?” and become angry.

 Priscilla says that at this family gathering, some member of her family took “offense at some slight (slight) or dig (dig).”
 A “ slight” is an insult, something you do or say to someone that shows you don’t respect t hem or you don’t like them.
 A “dig” is a critical remark or statement, often so mething that is made to make the person feel bad, but also to make other people laugh at you.